 I spent quite a bit of time defining those words.
 We are to keep His name clean.
 I think that you will agree that, in this world, His name is trampled in the dirt and the dust.
 It is used, of course, as a source of profanity.
 It is also just something that is a platform for the obscene.
 Even us (who bear that holy Name), sometimes we use that name in ignorance and, undoubtedly, in a very careless manner—from time to time.

-We are going to begin the sermon in Psalms 99, so I want you to be turning there.
+We are going to begin the sermon in Psalm 99, so I want you to be turning there.
 This is the psalm from which the song in our hymnal—"Holy, Mighty Majesty"—comes from.
 It begins:

-Psalm 99:1-3 The LORD reigns; let the people tremble!
+Psalm 99:1-3 The LORD reigns; let the peoples tremble!
 He dwells between the cherubim; let the earth be moved [or, shaken]!
 The LORD is great in Zion, and He is high above all the peoples.
 Let them praise Your great and awesome name—He is holy.
 [Or, as my margin says, "It is holy."]

 Now, I would say that the world has little respect for God is vividly seen in the way that His name is used.
 There is little or no honor, little or no respect, no awe, and no reverence.
 But notice again what it says here, "His name is holy."
 And His name is holy because He is holy!